Zari zardozi artisans weave a tale of hope and strength | Business

 Zari zardozi is a style of embroidery that came to India from central Asia in the 12th century.
 An ornate and sumptuous craft, it was patronised by the affluent and courtly classes.

-The embroidery style is practiced by thousands of artisans, especially women, across Shahjahanpur district of Uttar Pradesh.
+The embroidery style is practised by thousands of artisans, especially women, across Shahjahanpur district of Uttar Pradesh.

 The craft has also been included in the One District One Product (ODOP) scheme of the state government.